omgwer/ispring_learn/README.md

-  All my projects and downloadable links are in the <a href="https://omgwer.github.io/ispring_learn/index.html"> my homepage selector</a>
+  All my projects and downloadable links are in the <a href="https://omgwer.github.io/ispring_learn/index.html"> my homework selector</a>